-About potential policy updates
+About potential updates

-Updates to any of the information provided in this document have be announced directly by me (course instructor) both in the classroom and through Canvas to be in effect.
-For questions or doubts about policies, please ask me directly (course instructor), not your recitation instructor, to avoid any confusion or misunderstanding.
+Updates to any of the information contained in this document must be announced directly by me (course instructor) both in the classroom and through Canvas to be in effect.
+In the event of doubts about course policy, you should directly ask me, and not your recitation instructor, to avoid any confusion or misunderstanding.
 Thanks.